ludic-philo/backup-scripts/README.md

 backup-scripts
 ==============

-Scripts for backing up all ludic philosophy resources
+Scripts for backing up local and networked resources